Get the latest on the Coronavirus outbreak for the military community on Military OneSource.

 The employment readiness team is ready to assist you with your job search.
 You will be assisted with resume preparation and review.
 The staff is here to provide information, assistance and training to applicants, enabling them to enter or re-enter the job market by giving guidance on how and where to look for employment.

 The employment section maintains a limited job bank of employment opportunities in the local communities.
 Family members receive assistance with resume preparation, job applications and fax and telephone services.
-We also offer classes on civilian/federal resume writing, interviewing skills, LinkedIn and Career Connections.
+We also offer classes on civilian/federal resume writing, interviewing skills, LinkedIn and Career Search.
 Resume books are available for client use.

 The MFSC can assist with: